-Immersion – Live completely immersed in the Chinese language Great teaching – Chinese classes taught by professional Chinese tutors Enjoy it – We make classes fun, so you learn faster
+Immersion – Live completely immersed in the Chinese language Great Teaching – Taught by professional Chinese tutors Enjoy it – We make classes fun, so you learn faster

 Chengde: The Real China

-Chengde – China’s old summer capital – a UNESCO world heritage site Standard Mandarin – The most standard Mandarin spoken in all of China Sights – Old Summer Palace, Putuo Temple and much more
+Chengde – A UNESCO world heritage site Standard Mandarin – Most standard Mandarin in all of China Sights – Old Summer Palace, Putuo Temple and much more

 No More Foreigners

-No expats – Zero expat community in Chengde Banish English from your life – Nobody speaks English in Chengde No foreign classmates – All classes are 1 on 1
+No Expats – Zero expat community in Chengde Banish English – Nobody speaks English in Chengde No Foreign Classmates – All classes are 1 on 1

 Service & Support

-Beijing – Dinners, activities, great student community and a lot of fun Chengde – We help you to join a local football team, hiking group etc The LTL family – A group of like-minded people exploring the real China
+Beijing – Dinners, activities & great student community Chengde – We help you to join a local groups LTL Family – A group of like-minded people exploring real China

 Chinese Immersion Program